Vantiq/vantiq-extension-sources/jdbcSource/README.md

 *   **asynchronousProcessing**: Optional.
 If set to `true`, query and publish requests will be handled asynchronously, as opposed to the default behavior which is synchronous.
 *   **maxRunningThreads**: Optional.
 Only used if `asynchronousProcessing` is set to `true`.
 The maximum number of threads running at any given point for query or publish requests, respectively.
 Must be a non-zero integer.
+Default value is 5.
 *   **maxQueuedTasks**: Optional.
 Only used if `asynchronousProcessing` is set to `true`.
 The maximum number of queued tasks at any given point for query or publish requests, respectively.
 Must be a non-zero integer.
+Default value is 10.
 *   **pollTime**: Optional.
 If specified, you must specify the pollQuery as well.
 This option allows you to specify a polling rate indicating the frequency (in milliseconds) at which the pollQuery will be executed.
 The value must be a positive number greater than 0, (*i.e.* 3000 --> executing every 3 seconds).